abstratt/kirra-ui/README.md

 ### Screenshots

-#### List view
+#### Navigation and list views

+For each top-level entity defined in the application, a menu entry is rendered at the top of the screen.
+This menu entry takes the user to the list view for the corresponding entity.

-For each top-level entity, the default view is a table showing all instances of that entity, with no filtering.
+The list view is a table showing (by default) all instances of that entity, with no filtering.

 ![Taxi All](docs/images/taxi-list-all.png)